LiterallyUniqueLogin/ukbiobank_strs/association/README_for_GWAS_catalog.txt

 summed_0.05_significance_CI:
   The 95% symmetric confidence interval for each of the means above
 summed_5e-8_significance_CI:
-  The (1 - 5e-8) symmetric confidence interval for each of the means above mean_{phenotype}_per_paired_gt: the mean phenotype value for each unordered pair of allele lengths, where each participant's contribution to the phenotype mean for each pair  is weighted by the imputed probability of their true genotype pair being
+  The (1 - 5e-8) symmetric confidence interval for each of the means above.
+I.e. this interval is expected to contain the true mean with a probability of 1 - 5e-8, which is very close to one. mean_{phenotype}_per_paired_gt: the mean phenotype value for each unordered pair of allele lengths, where each participant's contribution to the phenotype mean for each pair  is weighted by the imputed probability of their true genotype pair being